TRANSPORTATION ENERGY 2026 ANNUAL CONFERENCE

 Moderator: Deb Ryan, Swan Mountain Advisory

-The U.S. states it is on pace to consume nearly 17 billion gallons of biofuels in 2025, representing about 9% of the motor fuel supply in the nation.
+The U.S. states consumed more than 20 billion gallons of biofuels in 2025, representing nearly 10% of the motor fuel supply in the nation.
 Yet recent studies have been released that call into question whether these products, using virgin feedstocks, are better for the environment than the petroleum products they displace, whether the land used to produce their feedstocks could be better allocated to alternative uses and whether the policies that support their production and consumption are misguided?
 TEI has published research which contradicts these findings, but they raise the question – Are biofuels really a viable solution to transportation emissions reductions?
+This panel will discuss what questions remain, why there remains debate and explore what will be required to reach consensus.

 4:00pm